-11.3.5.2 Non-destructive testing shall be carried out in compliance with IACS recommendations Nos.
-68 and 69 accordingly to the selected prototypes, and/or national and international standards permitted for application by the Register.

-11.3.6 Surface condition.

-11.3.6.1 The surface quality of objects of additive products application shall comply with the requirements of design documentation and/or national and international standards.
+- 11.3.5.2 Non-destructive testing shall be carried out in compliance with 2.5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships respectively to the selected prototypes and/or with the national and international standards agreed by the Register. - 11.3.5.3 Non-destructive testing of semi-finished propellers shall be performed based on the requirements of $\underline{3.12.7}$ or $\underline{4.2.7}$ depending on the selected material of precursor. - 11.3.6 Surface condition. - 11.3.6.1 The surface quality of objects of additive products application shall comply with the requirements of design documentation and/or national and international standards.

-The manufacturer is responsible for surface quality conformance of such objects.
-Manufacturer quality system shall ensure the required scope surface check preceding the product supply to the consumer.
+The surface quality and structure of surface layer of the additive product shall be considered during design of electronic geometric model of further mechanical treatment and operation.
+Manufacturer quality system shall ensure the required scope surface check of product and surface layer of samples preceding the product supply to the consumer.
 Where material surface defects are detected during the latter stages of manufacture, repair may be carried out in compliance with 11.3.6.2.3.
+Product repair shall be agreed with the consumer.